Natboa/Natboa/README.md

 # 👋 Hello there!

-### I'm [Your Name], a Software Engineering student passionate about learning, building, and collaborating on real-world projects.
+### I'm Gilboa, a Software Engineering student passionate about learning, building, and collaborating on real-world projects.

 - 💻 I enjoy working with C, Python, Java, and shell scripting
 - 🚀 Always eager to take on new challenges and grow through hands-on experience